 For example, exercising, driving, and housework.
 Busy people often listen to podcasts as a means of taking in information at times that would otherwise be wasted, from a learning perspective.

 4. Podcasts, like other forms of media, help build your authority and establish you as an expert.

 Your passion for your subject can easily come out in your podcast because people will be able to hear your enthusiasm in your voice.

 5. Podcasts are an easy way to involve others in your content creation in the form of interviews, roundtable discussions and so on.

 Is podcasting for everyone?
-I’m not sure I would go that far, because I don’t generally like making blanket statements, but I would say that podcasting has many benefits to such a degree that any content creator should at least consider starting a podcast.
+I’m not sure I would go that far, because I don’t generally like making blanket statements, not to mention the fact that I decided to stop podcasting.
+But I would say that podcasting has many benefits to such a degree that any content creator should at least consider starting a podcast.